 — My husband spent the lion's share of our vacation in the hotel room working at the computer.

-- Why should we split the bill when three people had the lion's share of the wine?
+— Why should we split the dinner bill when you had the lion's share of the wine?

 If you found this idiom useful, sign-up for my free newsletter to learn about new idiom updates and other information added to my website.